Hologic (HOLX)

 As a pioneer in 3D mammography technology that has revolutionized breast cancer detection, Hologic (NASDAQ:HOLX) develops and manufactures diagnostic products, medical imaging systems, and surgical devices focused primarily on women's health and wellness.

-- Earnings growth over the last five years fell short of the peer group average as its EPS only increased by 1.3% annually
+- Earnings growth underperformed the sector average over the last five years as its EPS grew by just 1.3% annually

-- Annual revenue growth of 1.7% over the last five years was below our standards for the healthcare sector
+- Sales trends were unexciting over the last five years as its 1.7% annual growth was below the typical healthcare company

-- The good news is that its disciplined cost controls and effective management have materialized in a strong adjusted operating margin
+- One positive is that its disciplined cost controls and effective management have materialized in a strong adjusted operating margin

 Why There Are Better Opportunities Than Hologic